Family Medicine Woodland Hills Medical Center

 - Supportive environment

-- Community service emphasis with community clinic assignments throughout the entire 3 years of residency training
+- Community service emphasis with community clinic assignments throughout the three years of residency training

 - Only six residents per year (18 total) allowing greater attention to individual resident needs